History of the English Language 3301-L2HEL

 Obligatory course for the first-level (BA) students.

-Grading: midterm test; final exam based on the material discussed in lectures and in practical classes; a retake exam during the retake exam session
+Grading: based on four short tests during the semester; final exam based on the material discussed in lectures and in practical classes; a retake exam during the retake exam session.

 Practical placement